 Thanks to our team’s experience and use of technology, we’re often able to save even the most decayed or broken teeth.
-Unfortunately, however, there are some situations in which a tooth can be so damaged that repairing it is simply impossible, so we will recommend a tooth extraction.
-Should you or your child ever need a tooth removed, our team will do everything we can to make the entire process stress-free from beginning to end.
-Using a gentle touch and local anesthetic, most patients usually report that they didn’t feel a thing when their tooth came out!
+That said, there are some situations in which a tooth can be so damaged that repairing it is simply impossible.
+In that case, we will recommend a tooth extraction.
+Should you or your child ever need a tooth removed, our Fargo emergency dentist will do everything they can to make the entire process stress-free from beginning to end.

 We often remove a tooth with the intention of quickly replacing it with a dental implant.
 While performing the extraction, we do everything we can to preserve the integrity of the surrounding jawbone, which will make implant placement much easier in the future.
 By doing this, we can drastically cut down on the time a patient spends with a space in their smile, and we may even save them from having to get a bone grafting procedure.